stdinR/RGTGAN/README.md

 ## Data Preprocess
 - Unzip and put the training data in the folder as `./dataset/train/(HR and Ref)`
-- Generate corresponding LR image, Bic image and resampled Ref image via `cd ./dataset/data_script` `python create_lmdb.py`
+- Generate corresponding LR image, Bic image and resampled Ref image via `cd ./dataset/data_script` then `python create_set.py`
-- Transform the training image set into LMDB format for faster IO speed via
+- Transform the training image set into LMDB format for faster IO speed via `cd ./dataset/data_script` then `python create_lmdb.py`

 ## Train
 - To be open soon